brewster/elastictastic/README.md

 validations, lifecycle hooks, observers, dirty-tracking, mass-assignment security, and the like.
-If you would like to squeeze a bit of extra performance out of the library at the cost of convenience, you can include the `Elastictastic::BasicDocument` class instead of `Elastictastic::Document`.
+If you would like to squeeze a bit of extra performance out of the library at the cost of convenience, you can include the `Elastictastic::BasicDocument` module instead of `Elastictastic::Document`.

 ## Persistence ##